 When you visit the nursery you will find that we use newspaper and jute twine to wrap our plants after purchase and use paper bags instead of plastic.
 We also don’t use plastic labels for many of our plants; instead we write plant names on the pots and have description cards, with pictures and written information, near each different plant for you to take a photo of if you like!
 All of the plant pots we now purchase are the new ‘taupe’ pots, which are made of recycled plastic and can be recycled more easily in household recycling collections (check with your local council).
 We also accept our own plant pots back for reuse at the nursery.
 Just pop them in the crate buy the shop.

 Over the past few years we have been managing the woodland in which the nursery sits.
 Dead trees have been felled and many native deciduous and broadleaf trees have been planted, improving the woodland habitat.

+Our display borders are not cut back in autumn; instead the dead plant material is left, allowing birds to forage seeds and giving a home for insects to over winter.
 We also like to leave areas of grass to grow long, reducing the carbon emissions from mowing and giving all sorts of creatures a place to live!

 Peat-free plant nursery set in woodland in the Chiltern Hills, UK.
 Herbaceous Perennials, Shrubs, Trees, Hardy Annuals